Direct Calculation of the Eddy Viscosity Operator in Turbulent Channel Flow at Re$_\tau$=180: Anisotropy Analysis

 \subsection{Leading-order Reynolds stress}

-In the previous sub-section, we compute RANS using $D^0_{2121}$ and compare the solution to that of the DNS to assess the eddy viscosity.
-Another way to assess the eddy viscosity tensor is to reconstruct Reynolds stress using the computed eddy viscosity tensor and compare it to the Reynolds stress of DNS.
-This way, we can assess some other components in $D^0_{jilk}$.
-The Reynolds stress in the channel flow can be represented in the following way: $\overline{u'_j u'_i}=D^0_{ji21} {\partial U_1}/{\partial x_2}$.
-With the leading-order eddy viscosity tensor $D^0_{ji21}$ computed using MFM and with the mean velocity gradient ${\partial U_1}/{\partial x_2}$ measured from the DNS data, we construct the Reynolds stress $\overline{u'_j u'_i}$.
+In Section~\ref{standardeddyviscosity}, we computed a RANS solution using $D^0_{2121}$ and compare the solution to that of the DNS to assess appropriateness of the leading-order eddy viscosity for prediction of the mean velocity profile.
+Another way to make this assessment is to reconstruct Reynolds stress using the computed eddy viscosity tensor and compare it to the Reynolds stress of DNS.
+This way, we can assess some other components in $D^0_{ijkl}$.
+The Reynolds stress in the channel flow can be represented in the following way: \corr{$\overline{u'_i u'_j}^0=-D^0_{ij21} {\partial U_1}/{\partial x_2}$}, with the leading-order eddy viscosity tensor $D^0_{ij21}$ computed using MFM and with the mean velocity gradient ${\partial U_1}/{\partial x_2}$ measured from the DNS data. \corr{Here, the superscript zero is added to the Reynolds stress to indicate that this is the leading order reconstruction.}